 Main Subheading

 Different types of emergency contraception are available, with Plan B being one of the most widely recognized and accessible options.
-Understanding how these medications work, their effectiveness, and the timeframe in which they can be used is crucial for making informed decisions.
+That said, understanding how these medications work, their effectiveness, and the timeframe in which they can be used is crucial for making informed decisions.
 Emergency contraception is not a substitute for regular birth control but rather a backup method to be used only in emergencies.
 It’s also important to remember that EC does not protect against sexually transmitted infections (STIs).

 Comprehensive Overview